dncsvr/learn-javascript/vite-js/README.md

 > [!NOTE]
 >
-> Watch does not work properly in virtual machines when using Vite.
-You may need
+> Vite may not work properly on virtual machines while watching.
+You may need to
-> to set `usePolling` to `true` under watch configuration.
+> set usePolling to true under watch configuration.
 >
 > ```js
 > server: {